hsinclair6140/project-template/Documentation/README.md

 [Python 3.11-64 bit](https://www.python.org/downloads/windows/).

 ##### Python Package Dependencies
+To quickly setup the Python virtual environment, execute the doc_env_setup.bat file.
+This will create a Python virtual environment that can be used to build the docs.

-The requirements.txt file contains all Python dependencies needed to build the Sphinx documentation locally.
-For convenience, batch script 'Documentation/doc_env_setup.bat' can be run to setup a new environment.
-Alternatively, run the following command using an alternate environment:
+Alternatively, to manually install the Python dependencies to an existing environment, run the following command using the desired Python environment:

-`pip install -r requirements.txt`
+`pip install -r doc_requirements.txt`

 ### Build
-To build the Sphinx code, run the following command in the Documentation folder of the project:
+To build the Sphinx code, run the following command:

 `sphinx-build doc _build`